1.1.1. Feature Table

 1.1.3. iA Writer History

-The original iA Writer for iPad was created five years ago last November.
+The original iA Writer for iPad was created seven years ago.
 Since then, we produced a second version–iA Writer Pro–along with apps for Mac and even Android.
 The all-new iA Writer represents the third generation of the iA Writer family.
 It is backwards compatible with both iA Writer Classic and iA Writer Pro, and yet it is a wholly distinct application.

 The new iA Writer directly replaces the position iA Writer Pro held in the App Stores.
 In this way, we could offer it as a free upgrade to Pro customers.